How to Prevent Shoulder Pain From Using a Wheelchair

 Whilst the research may provide recommendations it is always advisable to listen to your body and do what feels right for you and discuss this with your Physiotherapist.

 Tip 7.
-Transfer correctly using a wheelchair
+Transfer correctly using a wheelchair to prevent shoulder pain

 How you transfer is another important consideration in preventing shoulder pain during wheelchair use.